pvilas/redis/README.md

 print(db.persona.save(name="Pierre", country=db.k("COUNTRY","FR")))

 """
-# list some data about persona refer RediSearch for query syntax
+# list some data about persona.
+Refer RediSearch for query syntax
 for p in persona.search("*", sort_by="name").docs:
     print(p.name, p.country)
 """

-#uncomment this to raise an exception: the country PP does not exist
+#uncomment next line to raise an exception: the country PP does not exist
 #print(db.persona.save(name="Pere", country=db.k("COUNTRY","PP")))

-# delete a pais and try to insert a new persona with it -> it will raise an exception
+# delete country ES -> it will raise an exception because there is more than zero Persona with this country
-#db.pais.delete(db.k("COUNTRY", "IT"))
-#print(db.persona.save(name="Guiovani", country=db.k("COUNTRY","IT")))
+#db.country.delete(db.k("COUNTRY", "ES"))

 # list personas
 print(db.tabbed(db.persona.search("*", sort_by="name").docs))